 The Ebb and Flow of fall color development

 Now look at a map of New England.
 The first rock “usually” falls in the North east kingdom and another rock falls a little later in Greenville Maine near Moosehead lake and still a few day later a third strikes near Sugar Hill New Hampshire and as the ripples proceed out the trees start to turn.

-As the month of October progresses, the ripples continue and other rocks drop further south each time and THERE IS NO RHYME OR REASON TO THIS!
+As the months of September and October progress, the ripples continue and other rocks start to drop further south and (I hate to say this) THERE IS NO RHYME OR REASON TO THIS!
 That’s right, maybe an area got cooler/warmer temps and another got more/less rain.
 All of these things contribute to the guessing game.

 But!
 Every day is different and brings a new area towards peak color in an undulating tapestry of fall colors.

 First you must have a lot of luck, YES, luck, because I may go through an area on Wednesday and declare it at peak color and on Thursday the temps drop into the 20s and when you come through on Saturday all the colors have faded.
 Now you’re cursing me and my declaration of peak.